vareger/zksync-aa-tests/README.md

 This test is about checking possibility of writing data to the storage from postOp function.
 Answering the main question, it is possible but depands from amount of data that has to be stored.

 In contracts/testPaymaster are two files PaymasterPostOpSuccess.sol and PaymasterPostOpFail.sol.
-In the first one I store uint256 data (`1` for example) and it's working correctly, in another contract I tried to store input variable into testMapping and it fails witn CALL_EXEPTION error.
+In the first one I store 112 bytes of data and it's working correctly, in another contract I tried to store (133 bytes) into testMapping and it fails witn CALL_EXEPTION error.
+So you can store only 112 bytes of any data into the storage.

 This tests are written in scripts/postOpFunction.test.ts.
 There are two cases (with success and fail accordingly)